formosa-crypto/libjbn/proof/extracted_ths/Readme.md

-Additionally, there might be `SystemCalls` (and specifically for random number generation), that again are instantiated for the concrete sizes needed that can depend on integer parameters.
+Additionally, there might be `SystemCalls` (and specifically for random number generation), that again are instantiated for the concrete sizes needed, that can depend on integer parameters.
 For now, we choose to avoid this dependency (hence, circumventing some libjbn functions such as `bn_rnd` -- these can be handled with a specific theory...)